rclark848/Professional_Website/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am currently a PhD candidate in Ecology & Evolution at Rutgers University.
+My research interests include molecular ecology and marine conservation.
+Most of my current work invovles using population genomics tools and techniques to assess how we as humans are impacting marine populations around the globe.